theicfire/makefiletutorial/index.md

 title: Makefile Tutorial by Example
 ---

-This tutorial is based on the topics covered in the [GNU Make](https://www.cl.cam.ac.uk/teaching/0910/UnixTools/make.pdf) book.
-This tutorial teaches mainly through examples in order to help quickly explain the concepts in the book.
+<span class='intro'>This tutorial is based on the topics covered in the [GNU Make](https://www.cl.cam.ac.uk/teaching/0910/UnixTools/make.pdf) book.
+This tutorial teaches mainly through examples in order to help quickly explain the concepts in the book.</span>

 <!--
 # Vocab
 - Target, goal, dependency
--->

 **Getting started video**
 <iframe width="560" height="315" src="https://www.youtube.com/embed/8QxYAUcq5FU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+-->

 **Makefile Syntax**
 A Makefile consists of a set of *rules*.
 A rule generally looks like this: